-Toledo is like a monument of Spanish history and culture.
+Toledo is a monument of Spanish history and culture.
 Once Toledo was the sprawling centre of multicultural medieval Spain, nowadays the old town today is like a treasure chest of churches, mosques and synagogues, museums, plazas and narrow streets.
 Toledo is also dramatically set high above the Río Tajo.
 If you have an extra day or so, take the train to Toledo (or take a tour) and breath in the Spain of yesteryear.

 - Conde de Barajas

-It’s pretty hard to pick a favorite terrace in Madrid, but last time I visited Madrid I got pretty smitten with Conde de Barajas.
+It’s pretty hard to pick a favourite terrace in Madrid, but last time I visited Madrid I got pretty smitten with Conde de Barajas.
 It’s just the perfect place to have a drink whilst looking Madrilen life pass by on the intimate little squares where an art market is often hosted.
 Fun: with every drink you order, you’ll get something tasty to eat.

 - Lolina Vintage Café

 After visiting the Dosde Market in Malasaña you’ll find yourself walking onto the set of Mad Men when entering Lolina Vinage Café.
-It’s a great place for coffee or an early lunch and you’ll find yourself surrounded by both locals and travelers.
+It’s a great place for coffee or an early lunch and you’ll find yourself surrounded by both locals and travellers.

 - Madrid Travel Pass

-When discovering the Madrid neighborhoods it’s a pretty good idea to have a Madrid Travel Pass ready, which grants you unlimited access to all Madrid's public transport.
+When discovering the Madrid neighbourhoods it’s a pretty good idea to have a Madrid Travel Pass ready, which grants you unlimited access to all Madrid's public transport.
 It’s both a time and money saver and I highly recommend getting one.

 Where I stayed: Hostal Astoria

 When it comes to staying in affordable and comfortable accommodation in Madrid, you can just take your pick.
 There are many economical apartments for rent.
 But I decided to stay very centrally located in Hostal Astoria, a stone’s throw away from Plaza de la Puerta del Sol.
 At night I could just it took me about 15 minutes to walk to either La Latina, Chueca or Malasaña to have dinner and go out.
 Most rooms have been renovated and very comfortable.
 It offers great value for money.
 Another piece of advice: if you'd like to discover Madrid in a fun and easy way, just rent a bike for a day or so.